 After the latest iOS update, many users’ iPhones are getting stuck into headphone mode.
 Since the headphone jack is removed from the new iPhone, mostly old users are facing such issues.
 So, this problem occurs only in iPhone 6 and all old iPhones.
 Yes, some iPhone 11 users also reported the same issue when using “Apple EarPods With Lightning Connector”.
 This problem occurs when the user unplugs their Earphone.
 But, the iPhone still thinks that the headphone is connected to the jack.

 Yes, It’s so much frustrating.
-You can’t able to attend calls, because the iPhone speakers and microphone doesn’t work.
+Because, you can’t able to attend calls, because the iPhone speakers and microphone don’t work.
 Though, you don’t need to worry about it.
 There are a few solutions available to fix this problem.

 There could be multiple causes of this problem.
 It could be a software issue.
 As I mentioned, the problem is occurring after the iOS update.
-But, you can’t downgrade iOS.
-Or, maybe it’s the hardware issue.
-That can happen due to water damage, wrong headphone pin input.
+But, if you’re thinking to downgrade to an older iOS version, then, don’t.
+Because it can also be a hardware issue.
+That can happen due to water damage, and wrong headphone pin input.
 Or, maybe some debris or dust particles stuck into the headphone jack.
-Whatever is the problem, you need to try out all solutions to fix it.
+Whatever the cause behind this issue, here are solutions that you can try out.

-Solution: 1.
-Do dry out the wet headphone jack.
+Solution 1: Do dry out the wet headphone jack

 Have you mistakenly put your phone on a surface, where water was.
-Then, “iPhone stuck in headphone mode” problem is occurring due to water drops stuck in jack.
+Then, the “iPhone stuck in headphone mode” problem is occurring due to water drops stuck in the jack.
 Because water is the source of electric conductivity.
 Though, you can dry your iPhone using certain ways.

 Though, the first solution is similar to this one.
 But, if you haven’t cleaned out the headphone jack.
 Then, you need to do it right now.
 Because dust particles can stop the headphone pin to connect to the headphone jack.